Separations between Combinatorial Measures for Transitive Functions: Introduction

+\textbf{Our Results: } We try to answer the above question for various pairs of measures.
+More precisely, our main contribution is to construct transitive functions that have similar complexity measures as the {\em pointer functions}.
+Hence for those pairs of measures where pointer functions can demonstrate separation for general functions, we prove that transitive functions can also demonstrate similar separation.

 Our results and the current known relations between various pairs of complexity measures of transitive functions are compiled in Table~\ref{table: main_table}.
-This table is along the lines of the table in~\cite{ABK+} where the best known relations between various complexity measures of Boolean functions (in general) was presented.
+This table is along the lines of the table in~\cite{ABK+} where the best-known relations between various complexity measures of general Boolean functions were presented.

-In this paper our main contributions are all lower bound results - that is, constructing transitive functions that separate complexity measures of transitive functions.
-Our main results are those indicated in the green and light green cells in Table~\ref{table: main_table}.

-Deterministic query complexity and zero-error randomized query complexity are two of the most basic measures and yet the tight relation between these measures were not known until recently.
-In \cite{Snir85} they and showed that for the ``balanced $\NAND$-tree" function, $\widetilde\wedge$-tree, $\dqc(\widetilde\wedge\mbox{-tree}) \geq \roc(\widetilde\wedge\mbox{-tree})^{1.33}$.
-That function $\widetilde\wedge$-tree is also transitive.
-But the best known upper bound was quadratic, that is for all Boolean function $f$, $\dqc(f) = O(\roc(f)^{2})$.
-In~\cite{ABBL+17} a new function, $\abbl$, was constructed that the deterministic query complexity and zero-error randomized query complexity can have a quadratic separation between them, and this matched the upper bound.
+Deterministic query complexity and zero-error randomized query complexity are two of the most basic measures and yet the tight relation between these measures was not known until recently.
+In \cite{Snir85} they showed that for the ``balanced $\NAND$-tree'' function, $\widetilde\wedge$-tree, $\dqc(\widetilde\wedge\mbox{-tree}) \geq \roc(\widetilde\wedge\mbox{-tree})^{1.33}$.
+Although the function $\widetilde\wedge$-tree is transitive, the best-known relationship was quadratic, that is for all Boolean function $f$, $\dqc(f) = O(\roc(f)^{2})$.
+In \cite{ABBL+17} a new function, $\abbl$, was constructed for which deterministic query complexity and zero-error randomized query complexity can have a quadratic separation between them, and this matched the known relationship results.
 The function in \cite{ABBL+17} was a variant of the pointer functions - a class of functions introduced by~\cite{GPW18} that has found extensive usage in showing separations between various complexity measures of Boolean functions.
-The function, $\abbl$, also gave (the current best known) separations between deterministic query complexity and other measures like quantum query complexity and degree.
-But the function $\abbl$ is not transitive.
-Using the $\abbl$ function as we construct a transitive function that demonstrates similar gap between deterministic query complexity and zero-error randomized query complexity, quantum query complexity and degree.
+Note that this classes of functions are defined on non-Boolean domain, we can make such function Boolean using the canonical Boolean encoding which is of size at most log of the size of the alphabets we are using for non-Booelan domain.
+The function, $\abbl$, also gave (the current best-known) separations between deterministic query complexity and other measures like quantum query complexity and degree, but the function $\abbl$ is not transitive.
+Using the $\abbl$ function we construct a transitive function that demonstrates a similar gap between deterministic query complexity and zero-error randomized query complexity, quantum query complexity, and degree.

 \begin{theorem} There exists a transitive function $F_{\ref{thm:R_0vsD}}$ such that

 \end{theorem}